 This will include the following:

-Civil Judgments check with the Enforcement of Judgements Office to determine if there has been any civil judgements relating to the recovery of money, goods or property issued against the applicant in the past 6 years.
+Including an HM Revenue & Customs (HMRC) check to determine if the applicant has any outstanding enforcement issues and a check with the Enforcement of Judgements Office to determine if there has been any civil judgements relating to the recovery of money, goods or property issued against you in the past 6 years.

 Once the pre-appointment checks are completed the Selection Committee will submit a recommendation report to the appropriate authority.
 For NIJAC appointments this is NIJAC’s Plenary and for Crown Appointments this is the Crown Office.